masc-ucsc/docs/docs/pyrope/07-typesystem.md

 could help in these areas.

-## Types vs `comptime assert`
+## Types vs `$(comptime) assert`

-To understand the type check, it is useful to see an equivalent `comptime assert` translation.
+To understand the type check, it is useful to see an equivalent `$(comptime) assert` translation.
 The type system has two components: type synthesis and type check.
-The type check can be understood as a `comptime assert`.
+The type check can be understood as a `$(comptime) assert`.

 After type synthesis, each variable has an associated type.
-In Pyrope, for each assignment, the type checks that the left-hand side (LHS) has a compatible type with the right-hand side (RHS) of the expression.
-Additional type checks happen when variables have a type check explicitly set (`var:type`) in the rhs expression.
+Pyrope checks that for each each assignment, the left-hand side (LHS) has a compatible type with the right-hand side (RHS) of the expression.
+Additional type checks happen when variables have a type check explicitly set (`variable:type`) in the rhs expression.

 Although the type system is not implemented with asserts, it is an equivalent way to understand the type system "check" behavior.
-Although it is possible to declare just the `comptime assert` for type checks, the recommendation is to use the explicit Pyrope type syntax because it is more readable and easier to optimize.
+Although it is possible to declare just the `$(comptime) assert` for type checks, the recommendation is to use the explicit Pyrope type syntax because it is more readable and easier to optimize.